4gismo/homeassistant-blueprints/automation/pv_heating_rod/README.md

 3. Configure the automation:
    - Select your PV surplus sensor and battery SOC sensor.
-   - Set the minimum surplus thresholds for each heating rod.
+   - Set the minimum PV surplus thresholds for each stage.
    - Set the minimum battery SOC required for operation.
    - Assign the switches controlling each heating rod.